emmatz-pattersonvf/notes/README.md

 # 2024-03-09
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These principles promote code that's maintainable, scalable, and easier to understand, thereby enhancing software quality and reducing potential bugs.
 Remember, clarity and simplicity are key; strive to write clean code that's easy to reason about and refactor when needed."

+# 2024-03-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that your time and energy are being used wisely.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take the time to plan out the steps and expected outcomes.
+Creating a detailed plan will ensure you have a clear understanding of what needs to get done and when.
+It will also help to avoid last-minute panic and stress.
+Planning ahead will save you time in the long run.
+ --AI助手